 Installing a septic tank riser is a fairly straightforward process.
 A septic tank technician will come to your property and find your septic tank by probing the ground.
 With the tank located, the ground is dug up to create an access hole.
 The pipe is placed into the ground and replaces the access hole in the tank itself.
 The pipe is held in place by fill dirt and the pipe is sealed with a new lid.

 Things to Keep in Mind

 While septic tank risers make your system more accessible, they do come at a cost.
 Typically, there is a one-time cost for the pipe, lid, and labor associated with installing the riser.
 Additionally, the presence of the septic tank lid may be an undesirable visual blemish on the yard, and some property owners may not want to know that their septic tank is there.

 However, tank risers can limit your regular septic tank maintenance costs, as the increased accessibility reduces the amount of time a technician needs to spend to get to your tank.
 It’s not uncommon for these smaller bills to pay for the installation.
 To address the appearance issue, homeowners can layer thin soil over the lid to hide the riser.
 This doesn’t impact the function of the lid and is still easily accessed by technicians when needed.

-If your home in Azle is in need of septic tank services, it’s time you call the experts at B&B Pumping.
+If your home here in the Fort Worth area is in need of septic tank services, it’s time you call the experts at B & B Pumping — we proudly serve folks throughout Fort Worth, Decatur, Azle, Haslet, and Weatherford.
 We can quickly and affordably address your septic tank issues, and provide you with the regular maintenance you need to keep your septic tank system running smoothly.
-Call us today to schedule your service call!
+Call us today to schedule service!